OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

   in the study are mapped (measure of attempt), and/or just look up binomials in OTT and look for failures)

-After extracting name-strings from study tip labels using a regexp, it appears that 195934 out of 203559 names are mapped (of those studies that are at least 50% mapped).
-That's 96.3% of name-strings.
-(The regexp is pretty restrictive, so does not include subspecies or strains.
-Includes some false hits like 'Foo sp.'
-Might be interesting to count OTUs instead of name-strings.)
+[can we find *any* OTUs that do not have a taxon in OTT? rather difficult.]

 ### Taxonomic coverage

-(Table or plot showing how many taxa come from each source, & how many exclusively:)

-    taxon,source,binomial-taxa-from-that-source,binomial-taxa-exclusively-from-that-source

-    life total: 3453838 binomials: 2093125 single source: 959613
-    life,irmng,1111550,313261
-    life,worms,258378,53233
-    life,silva,13953,44
-    life,gbif,1629523,486411
-    life,ncbi,360455,88358
-    life,if,237482,18291
-    life,addition,15,15

-    Fungi total: 394138 binomials: 251156 single source: 35427
-    Fungi,irmng,31637,192
-    Fungi,worms,1347,42
-    Fungi,gbif,246147,14514
-    Fungi,ncbi,34134,3435
-    Fungi,if,232257,17244

-    Malacostraca total: 59095 binomials: 44235 single source: 5509
-    Malacostraca,irmng,26343,1057
-    Malacostraca,worms,33069,1375
-    Malacostraca,gbif,42054,2789
-    Malacostraca,ncbi,6514,288

-[Another possible measurement is binomials (taxa, etc) coming primarily from a source (as opposed to merely aligned, as in column 3 above)]
+OTT has 2.1M, vs. 1.6M for Catalogue of Life (CoL).
+The number is larger because OTT has many names that are either not valid or not current.

+Since GBIF includes the 2011 edition of CoL [2011], OTT's coverage includes everything in that edition of CoL.

+This level of coverage meets Open Tree's taxonomic coverage goal.

 [Consider evaluating against HHDB (hemihomonyms) - for coverage and/or accuracy (ideally we would have all senses of each HHDB polysemy)]

 ### Backbone quality

+[Not clear what to measure here.]

-* number of internal nodes ??  compared to ... ?  ratio of
+* what comparison to make - NCBI, GBIF, IRMNG ... ?  ratio of
   nonterminal to terminal (branching factor) ... ?  average branching factor controlled for tip set ... ?
-* how phylogenetic is it?  how many nodes are found paraphyletic by the corpus?
+* how phylogenetic is it?  how many nodes are found paraphyletic as a result of supertree synthesis?
-  2614 contested taxa (out of ...?).  ideally we would compare to NCBI, GBIF http://files.opentreeoflife.org/synthesis/opentree7.0/output/subproblems/index.html#contested
+  2614 contested taxa (out of ...?).  ideally we would compare meaningfully to NCBI, GBIF. http://files.opentreeoflife.org/synthesis/opentree7.0/output/subproblems/index.html#contested
-* something like the following: of all the internal nodes that coincide with GBIF nodes, how many are found paraphyletic by the corpus, as a fraction of all GBIF internal nodes?... how to come up with any kind of null hypothesis?
-* rank analysis?; number of rank inversions, sampling of reasons for them (hard to figure out)

 Comparing the OTT backbone with Ruggiero et al. taxonomy of all life to order:
-(counts are for taxa *above* order)
+(counts are for taxa *above* order.)
+(Maybe a 3-way comparison, OTT / Ruggiero / synthesis?)

-* conflicts_with: 83  (R. taxa that are paraphyletic per OTT)
+ * conflicts\_with: 83  (R. taxa that are paraphyletic per OTT)
  * resolves: 119  (R. taxa that provide resolution to OTT)
-* partial_path_of: 270 (cases where several R. taxa match one OTT taxon)
+ * partial\_path\_of: 270 (cases where several R. taxa match one OTT taxon)
-* supported_by: 285 (exact matches)
+ * supported\_by: 285 (exact matches)
  * mapped tips: 1357 (R. orders that were found in OTT)
  * unmapped tips: 141 (R. orders that were not found in OTT)
  * other: 21 (higher R. taxa none of whose orders is in OTT)

-(this could be a pie chart or bar chart?)
+(this could be a pie chart, maybe?)

+### Ongoing update

+[TBD: do an NCBI update and see what happens - how much manual intervention is required.]

+### Open data

+As the Open Tree project did not have to enter into data use agreements in order to obtain its taxonomic sources, it is not obliged to require any such agreement from users of the taxonomy.
+Therefore users are not restricted by contract (terms of use).
+In addition, the taxonomy is not creative expression, and therefore copyright limitations do not apply either.

+Certainly the taxonomy could be improved by incorporating closed sources such as CoL and the IUCN Red List, but doing so would conflict with the open data goal.

 # Discussion